ON THE MOVE WITH PICTOU RECREATION AND PARKS

 FREE Swims at the pool beginning in November running to March is made possible through funding from the Province of NS Thrive Strategy.
 Saturdays 12:00-1:00 pm For further info call 485-5301.

 FREE Skating at the Hector Arena

 Watch for details on FREE Skates at the Hector Arena beginning in the fall; Sundays 9:30-10:45 am.
-The "I Love To Skate" program in made possible through funding from Canadian Tire and the Province of NS Thrive Strategy.
+The "I Love To Skate" program is made possible through funding from Canadian Tire and the Province of NS Thrive Strategy.
 For info call 485-5122.

 Note: Skating schedules are subject to change without notice due to special events or tournaments.
 Please call ahead to confirm 485-5122.

 Pictou Soccer Club has a multi-part structure to it.
-First of all we operate a recreational format that provides the opportunity for every player to participate in the game of soccer, in a fun and relaxing atmosphere, and is open to all players from ages 5 – 10 years.
-This format is the heart of our soccer program, introducing the game to players and insuring that everyone gets the opportunity to participate.
+First of all, we operate a recreational format that provides the opportunity for every player to participate in the game of soccer, in a fun and relaxing atmosphere, and is open to all players from ages 5 – 10 years.
+This format is the heart of our soccer program, introducing the game to players and ensuring that everyone gets the opportunity to participate.
 We try diligently to provide this recreational opportunity, in a fun, engaging and inviting manner to all players.
 Playing should be FUN!
 Visit this LINK for more information.